 Finishing Touches for Cottage Gardens

-In this paragraph, I will discuss the finishing touches of cottage gardening.
-Likewise, know that when it comes to how you want to design a cottage garden, remember there are no rules.
+Know that when it comes to how you want to design a cottage garden, remember there are no rules.
 You do not have to add everything at one time.
 The beauty of cottage gardening is that it changes year after year.
-Plants migrate and propagate, new plants can be added, new features and structures can be added or replaced each year, and you can design them how you want.
+Plants migrate and propagate, new plants can be added, new features and structures can be added or replaced each year, and you can design them however you want.
 Cottage gardening is a lifestyle that changes from season to season.
 Allow your cottage garden to grow with you as you learn how to grow a beautiful mess of your very own.

 Summary

-I hope I have inspired you to grow your own beautiful cottage garden.
+I hope I have inspired you to grow flowers in your garden with these tips and products.

 Hollyhocks: How to Grow and Care for Hollyhocks